HexHive/ViDeZZo/README.md

 + consider all pitfalls and maybe reimplement the grammar interpreter
 + support the shared bitmap when the fork server is enabled

+Part of virtual device code is not covered by ViDeZZo due to the lack of VM snapshot/migration and device plug in/out.
+Nevertheless, we do not have a plan to support them.

 The usage of ViDeZZo is as follows.

 ## Quick start